Ostorlab/KB/WEB_SERVICE/NETWORK/_INFO/NETWORK_PORT_SCAN/description.md

-List of identified open ports which corresponds to the application internet facing attack surface.
+A list of identified open ports corresponds to the application's internet-facing attack surface.